JAssertz/JarToJava/README.md

 # Requirements
 The CFR Decompiler
    - https://www.benf.org/other/cfr/

-The ability to use the jar command in cmd
-   - If you don't have it use the following jdk download any version you want
+The ability to use the jar command in cmd, if you don't have it use the following jdk download any version you want
    - https://adoptium.net/

 Python
    - https://www.python.org/